c-walls/Essay-Score-Predictions/README.md

 The analysis consists of several stages:

-1. **Data Preprocessing**: Cleaning the data, converting data types, and reformatting in preperation for modeling.
+1. **Data Preprocessing**: Cleaning the data, converting data types, and reformatting in preparation for modeling.
 2. **Exploratory Data Analysis (EDA)**: Univariate and bivariate analysis, including visualizations of distributions and correlations.
 3. **Feature Engineering**: Deriving metrics from the data, and selecting the most relevant for modeling.
 4. **Model Selection**: Choosing appropriate models for predicting essay scores based on typing behavior.